Calvert Island: Welcome to the Canadian Caribbean

 Calvert Island’s Diverse Landscapes

 The shoreline on the west side of Calvert Island is fully exposed to the forces of nature.
 Tree trunks are twisted, stunted and bent inland from the winds off the Pacific Ocean.
 The sand on the 12 beaches is so fine that it squeaks when you walk.
+(Check out the best beaches in Canada.)
 The landscape is rugged, swampy and harder to climb in the monsoon season, starting in late November.
 But the good news is this is the start of the storm and hurricane season, which produces big surfs brought in from the weather systems out in the Pacific Ocean.

 Truly the “Canadian Caribbean”